Kalamata International Airport: Ground Transport

+Travelling to and from Kalamata Airport by bus is convenient, with good connections between the Airport and Kalamata.
+The bus pick up and drop off point is located close to the terminal building.
+Bus rides between the airport and Kalamata take 20 – 25 minutes.

 The airport has been criticised for the lack of public transport.
 The only way to reach the airport is by car, taxi or bus.
 The neighboring railway line to Messini and Kalamata was shut down in 2011.